11 Best Allergy Friendly Meals Around Carson City

 If you’ve ever driven town Carson Street, you’ve likely turned your head to see the cutest plaza covered with string lights, a splash pad in the summertime, and a roaring outdoor fire place in the winter.
 The iconic red brick building on the corner is the home of The Fox Brew Pub, a landing place for all during city events, holidays and truly any night of the year.
 Whatever you’re doing next St. Patrick’s Day, cancel it and go to The Fox.
 The local love for this place is tangible, but if you’re like me, bar food can be hard to navigate.
 Enter: wings.
 When you’re fed up with cutting a burger with a fork and knife around your friends, wings are the perfect option.
 My personal favorite are the lemon pepper, but orange siracha is a close second!
 Keep clear of the garlic and parmesan wings if dairy is your downfall.
 Ready for the BEST news in the world of food sensitivity?
 Nearly all of The Fox’s house made beers are crafted to remove gluten and are available on tap or for pickup in the restaurant.
 Cheers to those of us who haven’t had a beer in years.
 The wait is over!

-Speaking of beer, the landmark neon sign on Carson Street that says BREWERY (you can’t miss it) is the entry to The Union, a beloved Carson favorite.
+Speaking of beer, the landmark neon sign on Carson Street that says BREWERY (you can’t miss it) is the entrance to Great Basin Brewery, a beloved Carson favorite.
 I’m just going to shout it out: GLUTEN FREE BUN ALERT.
 I know what it’s like to just want to pick. up. my. burger.
 The Union has our backs, friends.
-My burger of choice is the City Burger (hello citrus aoli), but the menu has so many great options.
-Also of note, if you’re okay with dairy, the gluten free pizza crust is hands down the best I’ve ever had.
+My burger of choice is the City Burger (hello citrus aioli), but the menu has so many great options.
+Also of note, if you’re okay with dairy, the gluten-free pizza crust is hands down the best I’ve ever had bonus points for their addition of vegan cheese.
 Raise your hand if you’ve had a GF pizza crust so dry you had to wash it down with water.
 An all too familiar experience.
 Not this time!
 One waiter told me that the Union’s chef has been crafting this crust recipe for years.
 A nod of gratitude to you, Union Chef.
 We’re all coming in for pizza.
 I’ll have the Bee Sting.